How Flemming Efterskole uses real-time data to strengthen student engagement and growth

 Before launching the platform, three months were used to discover distribution strategies, data needs and feedback loops.
-In this process, three micro surveys (pulses) were conducted in an iterative process where each pulse were adjusted based on results from previous pulses - not only adjusted to the discovered student pain points but also adjusted to the usability of feedback collected, continuously asking the question: “has the student feedback provided you with information that you did not know earlier on, and if yes have that information been applicable as well”?
+In this process, three check-ins were conducted in an iterative process where each pulse were adjusted based on results from previous pulses - not only adjusted to the discovered student pain points but also adjusted to the usability of feedback collected, continuously asking the question: “has the student feedback provided you with information that you did not know earlier on, and if yes have that information been applicable as well”?

 Seven steps, three drivers, one call to action